allig4t0r/veeam_agent_updater/README.md

 Main scenario: script is started under Domain Administrator on the Veeam B&R server; all Windows machines added into Veeam are browseable via c$; folder structure of agents is saved as is.

+It's also possible to update only 1 server using the -SingleHost option.
+You'd need to pass it as an argument:

+./agent_uploader.ps1 <host>
+./agent_uploader.ps1 -SingleHost <host>

 Please notice that it is expected to have the following file structure:

 lin